akutuzov/semeval2020/README.md

 # Contextualised Embeddings for Lexical Semantic Change Detection
-This code accompanies the paper `*[UiO-UvA at SemEval-2020 Task 1: Contextualised Embeddings for Lexical Semantic Change Detection](https://arxiv.org/abs/2005.00050)*', which describes our participation in SemEval 2020 Task 1: Unsupervised Lexical Semantic Change Detection.
+This code accompanies the paper [UiO-UvA at SemEval-2020 Task 1: Contextualised Embeddings for Lexical Semantic Change Detection](https://arxiv.org/abs/2005.00050), which describes our participation in SemEval 2020 Task 1: Unsupervised Lexical Semantic Change Detection.

 ##  Extraction of contextualized token embeddings